NPCs

 Example:

-"condition": { "math": [ "u_spell_exp('SPELL_ID')", ">=", "5"] }
+"condition": { "math": [ "u_spell_exp('SPELL_ID') >= 5"] }

 Example:

-"math": [ "spell_exp_for_level(u_spell_level('SPELL_ID')) * 5"] }
+"math": [ "spell_exp_for_level('SPELL_ID', u_spell_level('SPELL_ID') ) * 5"] }

 spell_count() u, n Return number of spells the character knows.